|Nutrition Facts (per serving)|

 For a delicious and easy appetizer, spread some soft goat cheese on melba toast then place a small spoon of ezme in the center.
 However you decide to serve it, you'll love this spicy salad anywhere you'd use Mexican salsa.

-- 1 ½ cups walnut halves
+1 1/2 cups walnut halves

-- 2 large, ripe tomatoes
+2 large ripe tomatoes

-- 1 small onion
+1 small onion

-- 1 or 2 large garlic cloves
+1 or 2 cloves garlic

-- 1 cup Italian parsley (leaves only)
+1 cup Italian parsley (leaves only)

-- 1 tablespoon apple cider vinegar or pomegranate concentrate
+1 tablespoon apple cider vinegar

-- 3 tablespoon extra-virgin olive oil
+3 tablespoons extra-virgin olive oil

-- 1 teaspoon salt, more to taste
+1 teaspoon salt, or more to taste

-- 1 teaspoon sumac powder for garnish
+1 teaspoon sumac powder, for garnish

 Peel the tomatoes and remove the watery seed portions from the inside and discard them.
 Dice the pulp portions in the same manner as the peppers.
-Do the same with the parsley leaves, onion and garlic cloves.
+Do the same with the parsley leaves, onion, and garlic cloves.